Arctic Circle Assembly 2024: “The Most Important Crossroad of Our Generation”

 A land without military

-“The Arctic is expected to be covered by less than less than 15 percent sea ice in the summer months around 2030.
+“The Arctic is expected to be covered by less than 15 percent sea ice in the summer months around 2030.
 Sea routes and resources in the Arctic will soon become more accessible with an exponential increase in economic activity.
 All this requires targeted actions with the region's interests at heart”, said Benediktsson, asking;

 “How will Iceland and the Arctic Council respond to these challenges?”